Claim: Data suppressed by the CDC proved that the MMR vaccine produces a 340% increased risk of autism in African-American boys.

 Dr. Thompson has admitted the 340% increase in boys receiving the MMR vaccine "on time," as opposed to delayed, was buried by himself, Dr. DeStefano,Dr. Bhasin,Dr. Yeargin-Allsopp, and Dr. Boyle ...
 Dr. Thompson first called and spoke with Dr. Brian Hooker, who then revealed the information to Dr. Andrew Wakefield and the Autism Media Channel.

-The CDC has since issued a statement regarding the data in question, with instructions for accessing the study at the center of the controversy.
-As the CDC noted, the authors of that study suggested the most likely explanation for the moderate correlation between autism and vaccination in young children was the existence of immunization requirements for autistic children enrolled in special education preschool programs:
+The CDC issued a statement regarding the data in question, with instructions for accessing the study at the center of the controversy.
+As the CDC noted, the authors of that study suggested that the most likely explanation for the moderate correlation between autism and vaccination in young children was the existence of immunization requirements for autistic children enrolled in special education preschool programs:

 Access to the information on the birth certificates allowed researchers to assess more complete information on race as well as other important characteristics, including possible risk factors for autism such as the child’s birth weight, mother’s age, and education.
 This information was not available for the children without birth certificates; hence CDC study did not present data by race on black, white, or other race children from the whole study sample.
 It presented the results on black and white/other race children from the group with birth certificates.